PLEASE NOTE: Council made the decision on 24 May 2016 to cease mandatory cat registration as of 1 July 2016.

 For more information on this service please visit the Queensland Government Department of Justice and Attorney-General website.

-Alternatively should you wish to make a request for a Council Officer to investigate a nuisance cat, please contact Council on (07) 3810 6666 with necessary information including details of the nuisance, location, breed of cat (if known), etc.
+Alternatively should you wish to make a request for a Council Officer to investigate a nuisance cat, please click here to report it online via MyIpswich or contact Council on (07) 3810 6666 with necessary information including details of the nuisance, location, breed of cat (if known), etc.

 If you encounter an injured cat, it is recommended you contact the RSPCA on (07) 3426 9955 or take it to a veterinarian.
 If the cat is deceased, contact Ipswich Waste on (07) 3810 6666 for collection.